 Election of Chairman and Quorum Details:

-The minutes of the meeting should include the details of the election conducted to appoint the chairman.
+It should include the details of the election conducted to appoint the chairperson.
 Furthermore, it is essential to record the presence of the quorum during the meeting.
 If any director leaves the meeting, the reason for their departure must be mentioned.

 Resolution